Compare Online Doctors Australia

 Are you eligible for Medicare?

 If yes, a bulk-billed service is almost always the cheapest option because the consultation is $0 and the eScript or referral is included.
 NewDoc bulk-bills every consultation it offers under Medicare (operating hours generally 8 am to 11 pm most days, varies day to day).
-Hola Health also bulk-bills consultations, but only outside business hours (and bulk-bills Mental Health Treatment Plans at any time).
-During weekday business hours, NewDoc is the only one of these two services bulk-billing consultations.
+Hola Health and 13SICK also bulk-bill consultations, but only outside business hours (Hola Health bulk-bills mental health care plans at any time).
+During weekday business hours, NewDoc is the service here that bulk-bills consultations for all eligible patients; Teldoc bulk-bills only select groups and InstantConsult only patients under 12 months.

 Do you need just a script, or also a referral or certificate?

 Private-pay services charge separately for each product.
-With InstantScripts, for example, a script is $19, a specialist referral is $24, and a multi-day medical certificate is $49 — three items in one visit totals about $92 in document fees.
-With a bulk-billed Medicare consultation (NewDoc, Hola Health after-hours), all of those outputs are included in the consultation at $0 for eligible cardholders.
+With InstantScripts, for example, a script is $19, a specialist referral is $24, and a multi-day medical certificate is $49, so three items in one visit totals about $92 in document fees.
+With a bulk-billed Medicare consultation (NewDoc any time, or Hola Health and 13SICK after-hours), all of those outputs are included in the consultation at $0 for eligible cardholders.

 Do you need ongoing chronic-condition care?